Spinal Stenosis Treatment & Surgery Options

 Treatment options for spinal stenosis range from conservative to the more aggressive and often depend on the severity of the symptoms.
 Non-surgical treatments for the condition may include: physical therapy, back exercise or pain management with medication.

 Physical therapists often direct patients to engage in back exercises developed to alleviate these symptoms.
 These back exercises commonly include a combination of specific stretching and strengthening routines.
 Forward bending exercises increase the size of the compressed passageways providing temporary relief from pain and strengthening the surrounding muscles to improve stability.

-It is important to remember that, although these conservative remedies may be helpful in alleviating some of the symptoms of spinal stenosis, they fail to address the underlying pathology driving the symptoms and are not curative.
+It is important to remember that, although these conservative remedies may be helpful in alleviating some spinal stenosis symptoms, they fail to address the underlying pathology driving the symptoms and are not curative.

 In the event that the symptoms have reached a level where the condition is debilitating and non-surgical treatments have failed to alleviate pain, surgery for spinal stenosis treatment may be required for long term relief.